lpmi-13/vulnerable-lab-operator/README.md

 - make run
 - and then you can create the CRD.
 If you pass in `vulnerability: "random"` or `spec: {}`, then it selects randomly from the list of categories.
 If you instead want to specify which vulnerability, you can pass that in directly via `vulnerability: K05`.

+> examples of the final step are below, and it's the thing that actually creates the CRD...the reconciler won't do anything until that happens

+### Examples of creating a new CRD with varying levels of randomness

+complete random selection of sub-issue from within a random category:

 ```sh
 kubectl apply -f - <<EOF
 apiVersion: lab.security.lab/v1alpha1